-1. Statement of intent 3
+1 Introduction 3

-2. Legal framework 4
+2 Legal Framework 4

-3. Roles and responsibilities 4
+3 Roles and responsibilities 4

-3.1.
-The responsibility of the Governing Board 4

-3.2.
-The responsibility of the careers leader 4

-3.3.
-The responsibility of the careers adviser 5

-3.4.
-The responsibility of the teaching staff 5

-4. A stable careers programme 6
+4 A stable careers programme 6

-5. Labour market information 6
+5 Labour market information 7

-6. Addressing the needs of pupils 7
+6 Addressing the needs of children & young people 7

-7. Targeted support 7
+7 Targeted support 8

-8. Pupils with SEND 7
+8 Children & young people with SEND 8

-9. Curriculum 8
+9 Curriculum 9

-10. Work experience 9
+10 Work experience 10

-11. Further education (FE) 9
+11 Further education (FE) 10

-12. Personal guidance 10
+12 Personal guidance 11

-13. Information sharing 10
+13 Information sharing 11

-14. Assessment, monitoring, evaluation and reviewing 10
+14 Assessment, monitoring, evaluation and reviewing 12

-15. Appendix 1 - Provider Access Policy statement 12
+15 Appendix 1 - Provider Access Policy statement 13

-16 Annendix 2 - Provider Access Statement 15
+16 Appendix 2 - Provider Access Statement 17

-1. Statement of intent
+1 Introduction

-The Marches Academy Trust (The Trust) is committed to providing pupils with the knowledge, skills and understanding they need to lead confident and independent lives.
-We want our pupils to be able to make informed decisions about next steps in education and future careers.
-This supports social mobility by improving opportunities for all young people, especially those from disadvantaged backgrounds and those with special educational needs and disabilities.

-We aim to instil in our pupils a love of lifelong learning, so they can keep on improving and developing their skills over their lifetimes, sustain employability and achieve personal and economic wellbeing throughout their lives.
-We also aim to enable pupils to feel positive about themselves, improve their motivation and raise their aspirations.

-Advice and guidance will be impartial and will take into account the pupil's best interests.
-Equal opportunities will be actively promoted, and stereotypes challenged.

-This policy is underpinned by Sections 42A and 45A of the Education Act 1997, and has due regard to the DfE's statutory guidance, 'Careers guidance and access for education and training providers', which was last updated in October 2018.

-The main aims of careers provision at the Trust are to:

-- Prepare pupils for life post-education. - Develop an understanding of different career paths. - Develop an understanding of the differences between school and work. - Inspire pupils to pursue and achieve their dreams. - Help pupils to access information on the full range of post-16 education and training opportunities. - Support pupils after leaving school. - Offer targeted support for vulnerable and disadvantaged young people. - Instil a healthy attitude towards work.
+- 1.1 Marches Academy Trust (The Trust) is committed to providing children & young people (CYP) with the knowledge, skills and understanding they need to lead confident and independent lives.
+We want our CYP to be able to make informed decisions about next steps in education and future careers.
+This supports social mobility by improving opportunities for all young people, especially those from disadvantaged backgrounds and those with special educational needs and disabilities. - 1.2 We aim to instil in our CYP a love of lifelong learning, so they can keep on improving and developing their skills over their lifetimes, sustain employability and achieve personal and economic wellbeing throughout their lives.
+We also aim to enable CYP to feel positive about themselves, improve their motivation and raise their aspirations. - 1.3 Advice and guidance will be impartial and will take into account the CYP's best interests.
+Equal opportunities will be actively promoted, and stereotypes challenged. - 1.4 This policy is underpinned by Sections 42A and 45A of the Education Act 1997, and has due regard to the DfE's statutory guidance, 'Careers guidance and access for education and training providers', which was last updated in October 2018. - 1.5 The main aims of careers provision at the Trust are to: - Prepare CYP for life post-education. - Develop an understanding of different career paths. - Develop an understanding of the differences between school and work. - Inspire CYP to pursue and achieve their dreams. - Help CYP to access information on the full range of post-16 education and training opportunities. - Support CYP after leaving school. - Offer targeted support for vulnerable and disadvantaged young people. - Instil a healthy attitude towards work.

-2. Legal framework
+2 Legal Framework

-This policy has due regard to legislation and statutory guidance, including, but not limited to, the following:
+- 2.1 This policy has due regard to legislation and statutory guidance, including, but not limited to, the following:

-- DfE 'Careers guidance and access for education and training providers' 2018
+- DfE 'Careers guidance and access for education and training providers' 2023

 - Education Act 1997

 - Education and Skills Act 2008

 - School Information (England) Regulations 2008

 - Apprenticeships, Skills, Children and Learning Act 2009

 - Equality Act 2010

 - Children and Families Act 2014

 - Technical and Further Education Act 2017

+- Skills and Post 16 Education Act 2022

-3. Roles and responsibilities
+3 Roles and responsibilities